Disappearance of Joshua Guimond: Investigation

 Even after initial dives, there was still a theory that he could be at the bottom of a nearby lake, because a body in a lake generally floats to the top when the lake is around 45 °F. Early into the investigation, the temperature of nearby lakes were around that number; if the lake was cold, and Guimond's body was snagged by an object underwater, it would have been harder for him to float.
-The "Find Joshua Fund" and Brian Guimond lobbied The Trident Foundation – considered the U.S.' "premier water-based crimes investigative organization" – to help search the three lakes on campus.
+The "Find Joshua Fund" and Brian Guimond lobbied The Trident Foundation – considered the "premier water-based crimes investigative organization" in the United States– to help search the three lakes on campus.
 The Foundation got permission from the school and county to search the lakes in May 2003, and found nothing.
 Lake Sagatagan to the south of St. Maur was searched by the Trident Foundation sometime between 2003 and 2004.
 In 2004, Brian Guimond went to an employee of the Minnesota Soil and Water Conservation District, Bradley Wenz, and proposed the theory that Joshua was at the bottom of a lake.
 Wenz responded that in Stearns County, there had not been soil discovered "capable of drawing someone in".
 Soyka ruled out the theory that Joshua had drowned by 2022; despite this, as recently as around 2023, Collegeville's surrounding lakes and river were searched by police and citizens.

-Investigators also considered that Guimond ran away or committed suicide.
+Investigators also considered that Guimond ran away or died by suicide.
 There's no evidence that he was suicidal or attempted suicide before the disappearance.
 He had broken up with his girlfriend the month before, but remained good friends with her.
-He had also been doing well at school.
-From the start of the case, Guimond's parents believed he was taken and that someone on campus had relevant information, which the police denied suspecting.
+He had also been doing well in school.
+From the start of the case, Guimond's parents believed that he was kidnapped, and that someone on campus had relevant information, which the police denied suspecting.
 In 2003, Stearns County Sheriff John Sanner said that Guimond was considered a missing person, but that there was no evidence of foul play.
-In 2005, Sanner said that possibly he could have been abducted, and that leads in the case amounted to "almost nothing".
+In 2005, Sanner said that he possibly could have been abducted, and that the leads in the case amounted to "almost nothing".

+In 2025, law enforcement renewed a public request for information regarding Guimond's disappearance.